Resolving Tooth and Gum Issues

 Bellevue Cosmetic Dentists noted that a recent 2011 issue of CURE Magazine discusses doctor advice to patients that they should resolve their tooth and gum issues before they start any cancer treatment.
 Medical doctors indicate that problematic dentistry conditions need to be managed up front because management of these problems after cancer treatment is very limited.
 Additionally, depending upon the dental treatment needed, such as tooth extraction, the complication risk is so significant that not doing it prior to cancer treatment can lead to significant or serious difficulties after the fact.
+Your Bellevue Cosmetic Dentists will evaluate the best individual treatment for each patient.
 Periodontal disease, commonly called gum disease, is an important problem that should be treated if possible before starting any cancer treatment.
 Depending upon the type and stage of the cancer, it may not allow total resolution of gum disease before starting cancer treatment.
 Periodontal disease can be a problem in the overall oral health and smiles of people who do not have cancer and should be treated when diagnosed.

 According to the National Cancer Institute (NCI), eliminating any pre-existing dental concerns or mucosal infections and then maintaining a good oral hygiene protocol before, during and after treatment can reduce the severity and frequency of oral complications from any cancer therapy.
 The NCI notes that there are an increasing number of studies that are giving more recognition to the importance of resolving a variety of dentistry issues prior to starting any cancer therapy.
 Proper dental care and hygiene can help mitigate problems that can occur during and after cancer therapy.